pdrabik223/MDMA/README.md

 1. Plotting was slow...
 2. Measurement data was hard to name, save and retain
 3. Code sucked, bad implementation and paches on top of paches
-4. No unit testin
+4. No unit testing
 5. No way to test the correct behaviour of device
 6. Working on UI was difficult
-7. A lot of prep was required before each scan
+7. A lot of prep work was required before each scan